Khawaja Asif Calls For Full Court Bench To Hear Provincial Assemblies Election Date Case - UrduPoint

 ISLAMABAD, (UrduPoint / Pakistan Point News - 24th Feb, 2023 ) :Minister for Defence Khawaja Muhammad Asif on Friday called for a full court bench of the Supreme Court to hear the suo motu notice case regarding the announcement of a date for elections of the provincial assemblies of Punjab and Khyber Pakhtunkhwa.

-Speaking in the National Assembly, the minister said a nine-member larger bench of the apex court was already engaged with the case, but in view of its utmost importance, it would be appropriate for a full court bench should be constituted for the purpose.
+Speaking in the National Assembly, the minister said a nine-member larger bench of the apex court was already engaged with the case, but in view of its utmost importance, it would be appropriate that a full court bench should be constituted for this purpose.

 He said there should be no impression of any trespass by parliamentarians into the jurisdiction of other institutions.
 "But as a political worker, I demand that the complicated situation being faced by the country for the last 7-8 months must be resolved," he added.